1. Panama: One of the Lowest Costs of Living for Foreigners in the World

 Families with children will find a number of excellent private schools to choose from.
-Most foreign capitals have just one American accredited school, but Panama has three: The International School of Panama, Balboa Academy and the Oxford International School.
+Most foreign capitals have just one American accredited school, but Panama has tthree: The International School of Panama, Balboa Academy and the Metro School,.

 18. Variety of Residential Venues to Choose From

-The three most popular places to live are Panama City, the beach areas near Coronado and mountains near Panama City, in Chiriqui province and the rural town of Pedasi.
-On the beaches, choose from beachfront lots, homes and condos on both the Pacific Ocean and the Caribbean.
+In the beach areas, choose from beachfront lots, homes and condos.
 Panama's mountain areas like Boquete, Volcan, Sora and El Valle offer perfect all-year-round spring weather.
-Bargain basement deals are a thing of the past, but prices are still pretty good and remember that you are investing and living in a country with one of the best futures anywhere.
+Bargain basement deals are a thing of the past, but prices are still pretty good and your"re investing in a country with one of the best futures anywhere.